compuphase/makedepend/readme.md

 Running `make depend` again will replace the lines below the comment `# GENERATED DEPENDENCIES...` with the freshly generated dependency list.
-This is why it is important to not remove or change that comment, because if makedepend does not find that line, it appends its dependency list to the makefile again, rather than replacing the existing (and possibly outdated) dependency list.
+This is why it is important to not remove or change that comment, because if **makedepend** does not find that line, it appends its dependency list to the makefile again, rather than replacing the existing (and possibly outdated) dependency list.

-makedepend warns about an include file that it cannot locate, because it will skip this include file in the dependency list for the target.
-See also the `-i` option.

 ### Keep dependencies separate from build rules

 In an environment where you work in a team, and especially when the makefile is committed to version control, it may be preferable to keep machine-generated dependencies separate from the general build rules and options.
-Accordingly, makedepend is set to write its output to a different file, which is then included in the makefile.
+Accordingly, **makedepend** is set to write its output to a different file, which is then included in the makefile.

 For example: